 To build the tray, begin by drawing a full-size outline of the tray on a piece of corrugated cardboard.
 Carefully cut out the shape, trace it on two pieces of door skin, and cut them slightly oversize.
 Cover the surface of the cardboard with a sheet of polyethylene to prevent any epoxy from sticking and glue the cedar frame together around the perimeter with G/5 Five-Minute Adhesive.
 The cedar frame conceals the edge of the core material so make it the same thickness as the core.
 “Tack” the core material to the inside of the cedar frame with G/5.
-Working on a plastic covered bench, coat one side of each door skin with epoxy.
-Set one piece glue side up on the sheet of plastic, coat the core material/frame and set in on the wet door skin.
+Working on a plastic-covered bench, coat one side of each door skin with epoxy.
+Set one piece glue side up on the sheet of plastic, coat the core material/frame, and set in on the wet door skin.
 Coat the top side of the core material/frame with epoxy and set the other door skin glue-side-down on top of the frame.
 Use weights to clamp the assembly until the epoxy cures.

-The keyboard is a good project for learning how to use vacuum as a clamping method.
+The keyboard is a good project for learning how to use vacuum pressure as a clamping method.
 It is relatively small and, if you use 206 Slow Hardener, you’ll have plenty of time to pull the vacuum before the epoxy cures.

-Once the epoxy has cured, scrape off the epoxy squeeze out.
+Once the epoxy has cured, scrape off the epoxy squeeze it out.
 Use a router with a piloted straight bit to trim the overhanging edges of the door skins.
 Finish the tray with a final sanding and a couple of coats of epoxy.

 Building the cabinet

 Saw the plywood sheet into pieces with the appropriate dimensions for your computer and your height.
-Lay out and cut the biscuit slots in the cabinet pieces and bond the entire unit together.
+Layout and cut the biscuit slots in the cabinet pieces and bond the entire unit together.
 There are thirty-three biscuits used in this cabinet.
-Had I used yellow aliphatic glue, it would have set up before I had time to apply the clamps.
+Had I used yellow aliphatic glue, it would have been set up before I had time to apply the clamps.
 But epoxy with 206 Slow Hardener gave me plenty of time to clamp the case and clean the squeeze-out.

 When the epoxy cures, remove the clamps from the cabinet, then lightly sand any glossy areas.
-Dulling the gloss this way insures good adhesion of the final finish.
+Dulling the gloss this way ensures good adhesion of the final finish.
 Install the spacers for the keyboard tray slots, and apply the cedar edging to all exposed plywood edges.
-Rip the cedar edging about a 1/16″ wider than necessary and, after the epoxy has cured, sand the or route the cedar flush with the plywood surfaces.
+Rip the cedar edging about a 1/16″ wider than necessary and after the epoxy has cured, sand the or route the cedar flush with the plywood surfaces.

 Cut several holes with a hole saw for cables and ventilation.
 Make the holes at least 2½” in diameter; big enough for the large cable ends.
 Drill one hole in the bottom of the computer case storage area to provide access for electrical power and the printer cable.
 Drill a hole between the computer case storage area and the monitor.
-This hole accommodates cables for the mouse, keyboard and monitor.
+This hole accommodates cables for the mouse, keyboard, and monitor.
 Locate all the holes near the back of the cabinet.
-Seal the edge grain of the holes with a couple coats of epoxy to hold down the slivers.
+Seal the edge grain of the holes with a couple of coats of epoxy to hold down the slivers.

 Construct the monitor shelf, the shelf support, and the mechanism to hold the monitor on the shelf.
 Cut out the monitor shelf and its support and edge them with cedar.
 Make the monitor shelf with a 1½” edge for the support brace to lodge behind (see drawing).
 Devise something to hold the monitor in place on the shelf while it is being tipped to its upper position.
 Keep it simple, and remember that the monitor requires quite a bit of clearance with the back of the cabinet as it hinges to its upper position.